s8pernova/community-board/README.md

 GIF created with [FreeConvert](https://www.freeconvert.com/)

 > [!IMPORTANT]
 > I did, in fact, make this without fully understanding the assignment.
-As a result, I did this with the intention of replicating the sample community board: food truck favorites. <br>
+As a result, I did this with the intention of replicating the sample community board: food truck favorites. <br><br>
 > This is technically not against the rules; still, I promise to be more creative (and to fully understand the assignments) in the future.